teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

  > Similarly, Mino also displays "garbage" lines, "ghost" pieces, and a preview of the next piece to fall in order to enhance game play as does Tetris....
 I am not persuaded that these features constitute either the ideas or rules of Tetris or are necessitated by game play.
 Moreover, even if these were rules, it is Xio's copying the same look and feel of these features that lead me to find it has infringed Tetris Holding's copyright.
 Xio was free to design other ways to alter game play, making it more or less difficult, using its own original expression to express these features, which it has chosen not to do.

-Mino infringed the Tetris copyright because copied the exact same 7 Tetris shapes, used the same board dimensions (10 x 20), the same shape movement down the board, and the same visual cues like *garbage lines*, *ghost pieces* and *preview pieces*. [*Tetris v.
+Mino infringed the Tetris copyright because copied the exact same 7 Tetris shapes, used the same board dimensions (10 x 20), the same shape movement down the board, and the same visual cues like garbage lines, ghost pieces and preview pieces. [*Tetris v.
 Xio Interactive*, 863 F.Supp.2d 394 (D. NJ 2012)](http://scholar.google.com/scholar_case?case=18064882260025243346).

 **Takeaway**: Copyright infringement law is not easy.
 Even careful developers can get it wrong, and reasonable people can disagree about where to draw the line between idea and expression.